ccogan-lh/ccogan-lh.github.io/aboutme2.md

 ---
 layout: page
-title: About me
+title: About Me 2
-subtitle: Why you'd want to go on a date with me
+subtitle: Why does Moby smell bad
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+Because he is a dog.

-- I rock a great mustache
+- He has socks
-- I'm extremely loyal to my family
+- He eats worms

-What else do you need?
+What else ist here?

-### My story
+### Does he smell or not?

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+He smells